The hike to Eagle Point is an out-and-back route approximately 8 miles long and features between 1,200-1,400 feet of total elevation gain.

 The trailhead is near the self-pay station at the back of the Vikingsholm parking lot.

-Travel along the Eagle Point Hikinng Trail:
+Travel along the Eagle Point Hiking Trail:

 The trail to the scenic overlook at Eagle Point travels along the southern edge of Emerald Bay.